satkuma/Rdatasets/doc/datasets/rst/presidents.rst

 ~~~~~~~~~~~

 The (approximately) quarterly approval rating for the President of the
-United states from the first quarter of 1945 to the last quarter of
+United States from the first quarter of 1945 to the last quarter of
 1974.

 Usage